araccoon22/Master_Thesis/README.md

 # Master_Thesis

+### Questions:
+- Do we have a implemented function to compute entropy (scalar) ?
+Was thinking of doing a mean of the entropy on all diagrams per group, just to have a numerical value (before showing life entropy curves)
+- Should we try on another data set ? for example, different cells within the same race (e.g. **reconstruced** dataset)
+- Focus on apical dendrite: will add in the appendix results for basal dendrite as well

 ### General Structure of the report
 - Introduction: General introduction on TDA, persistent Homology, why it's useful to biology (especially studies of neurons) and the context of this project
 - Theorical Foundation, emphasize on functional summaries